Medical alarm

 A medical alarm is an alarm system designed to signal the presence of a hazard requiring urgent attention and to summon emergency medical personnel.
 Other terms for a medical alarm are Personal Emergency Response System (PERS) or medical alert.
 It is especially important to recognize the need to respond to situations where the person is unable to summon help.

-Typical systems have a wireless pendant or transmitter that can be activated in an emergency.
-When the medical alarm is activated, the signal is transmitted to an alarm monitoring company's central station, other emergency agency or other programmed phone numbers.
-Medical personnel are then dispatched to the site where the alarm was activated.
-Elderly people and disabled people who live alone commonly use/require medical alarms, and some of them have been victimized by fraudulent marketing.
+Alarms vary in mobility, who is notified, types of providers, how a device is worn, sensors, and communication methods.